 In addition, we can be removed as manager of a CDO if certain events occur, including the failure to satisfy specific over collateralization and interest coverage tests, failure to satisfy certain "key man" requirements or an event of default occurring for the failure to pay interest on the related senior classes of securities of the CDO.
 If we are removed as collateral manager, we would no longer receive management fees from - and no longer be able to manage the assets of - the applicable CDO, which would negatively affect our cash flows, business, results of operations and financial condition.
-We note that since the filing of our Quarterly Report on Form 10-Q for the period ended September 30, 2009 on November 4, 2009, CDO VII failed additional over collateralization tests.
-The consequences of failing these tests are that an event of default has occurred and we may be removed as the collateral manager under the documentation governing CDO VII.
+We note that on November 4, 2009, CDO VII failed additional over collateralization tests.
+The consequences of failing these tests are that an event of default has occurred, and we may be removed as the collateral manager under the documentation governing CDO VII.
 So long as the event of default continues, we will not be permitted to purchase or sell any collateral in CDO VII.
 If we are removed as the collateral manager of CDO VII, we would no longer receive the senior management fees from such CDO.
-As of February 17, 2010, we have not been removed as collateral manager.
+As of February 17, 2011, we have not been removed as collateral manager.
 Based upon our current calculations, we estimate that if we are removed as the collateral manager of CDO VII, the loss of senior management fees would not have a material negative impact on our cash flows, business, results of operations or financial condition.
 However, given current market conditions, it is possible that events of default may occur in other CDOs, and we could be removed as the collateral manager of those CDOs if certain events of default occur.
 Moreover, our cash flows, business, results of operations and/or financial condition could be materially and negatively impacted if certain events of default occur.